Welcome to FlatCoatFilms, LLC

 Created in 2000, FlatCoatFilms, LLC has produced award-winning and critically acclaimed independent films for almost two decades.

 Hope of Escape - In pre-production

-Hope of Escape is a feature non-fiction film (part documentary, part reënactment) that follows the story of Dianna Williams, her daughter, and her daughter’s sweetheart, Bill, as they plan to escape slavery in Wilmington, North Carolina and Charleston, South Carolina.
+Hope of Escape is a feature non-fiction film (part documentary, part reënactment) that follows the story of Diana Williams, her daughter Cornelia, and her daughter’s sweetheart, Bill, as they plan to escape slavery in Wilmington, North Carolina and Charleston, South Carolina.
 Time is running out.
 They are terrified of being sold and separated forever.
 The film’s director, a direct descendent of Diana, Cornelia and Wilby, brings her forebears into the studio for an interview.
 From their own memories, we learn about the harrowing journey they made.
 Hope of Escape revisits the history of escaping slavery in the South while revealing the personal trials this particular family endured with hopes for a better life and a better country.
 To learn more about Hope of Escape and follow its progress, please check out our blog below.

 Our engaging and provocative stories ask the viewer to look at the world from different perspectives and experiences.
 We have particular interest in showing the extraordinary story within the ordinary character, setting, or theme.

 Do Cell Towers Dream of Morse Code?